MaastrichtU-IDS/get-started-with-docker/README.md

 ## Get the workshop files

+Use `git` to clone the repository 📥

+1. Open your terminal
-Use `git` to clone the repository, open your terminal, go to the directory where you want to store the workshop folder, and run:
+2. Go to the directory where you want to store the workshop folder
+3. Run:

 ```bash
 git clone https://github.com/MaastrichtU-IDS/get-started-with-docker